Jestin-100/Jestin-Portfolio/README.md

 # Jestin-Portfolio

-I have created a website that showcases all the projects that I have worked on from past work experiences and university.
-This website will be updated on a constant bais so that employers are aware of my work.
+I have developed a professional website that serves as a dynamic portfolio, showcasing a comprehensive collection of projects from my past work experiences and academic endeavors at university.
+This platform highlights my skills, creativity, and technical expertise across various domains.
+I actively maintain and update the website on a regular basis to reflect my latest achievements and ongoing work, ensuring that potential employers and collaborators have access to an up to date representation of my capabilities and professional growth.